-But the sensational part of visiting different wine regions is the hidden gems that do require an advance appointment.
-The reason is, they will often have you barrel taste, privately tour their property, often by the winemaker and get to taste wines not easily allocated, such as the next two trailblazing wineries… Scar of the Sea and Piro Wine Company
+But the sensational part of visiting different wine regions are the hidden gems that do require an advance appointment.
+The reason is, they will often have you barrel taste, privately tour their property, often by the winemaker, and get to taste wines not easily allocated, such as the next two trailblazing wineries… Scar of the Sea and Piro Wine Company.

 THE SANTA MARIA INN